circuitnederland/registrationform/cyclos_configuration/DEPLOYMENT.md

 - Run with all permissions: No
 - Script code: paste the contents of scripts/customFieldValidation_DateOfBirth.groovy.

+2. Type: Custom field validation
+- Name: check IBAN
+- Run with all permissions: No
+- Script code: paste the contents of scripts/customFieldValidation_Iban.groovy.

 ### Profile fields

 1. Change the existing 'Geboortedatum' profile field: